-Orangutans are known to be the largest arboreal mammal.
-In the wild, female weigh around 40kg and male weigh around 80kg.
-Male orangutans weigh twice as much as the female orangutans.
+Orangutans are known as the largest arboreal mammal.
+In the wild, females weigh around 40kg and males weigh around 80kg.
+Male orangutans weigh twice as much as female orangutans.
 (Rayadin and Spehar, 2015)

 Orangutans are complete arborists, so their skeletons are well suited for moving from branch to branch.
-Their arms (forelimb length) are exceedingly long that its length is 1.5 times the length of their legs (hindlimb length).
-We humans walk on our feet, but orangutans walk and climb trees with their arms, so they need a long and strong arms to support and live.
+Their arms (forelimb length) are exceedingly long that their length is 1.5 times the length of their legs (hindlimb length).
+We humans walk on our feet, but orangutans walk and climb trees with their arms, so they need long and strong arms to support them and live.

 Orangutans’ diets are mainly plants such as fruits, leaves, barks, flowers, epiphytes, ginger, and mushrooms.
 About 60% of their diet comes from fruits.
-Orangutans eat different variety of plants and as far as we are aware, orangutans eat 831 kinds of plants that are belonged to 107 families, 316 genera (from total of 12 research sites), and this number is still increasing.
+Orangutans eat a different variety of plants and as far as we are aware, orangutans eat 831 kinds of plants that belong to 107 families, 316 genera (from total of 12 research sites), and this number is still increasing.

 Orangutan food (leaves, bark, etc.)

-The reasons why variety of plants are diverse
+The reasons why the plants are so diverse

-Orangutans have such a wide variety of food because there are many kinds of species in the rainforest.
-For example, it is not uncommon to find plant in site A that are not in site B. In fact, out of 502 species reported from 3 survey sites, only 32 species were commonly foraged at 2 or more sites.
-(Russon, A et al 2010).
+Orangutans eat such a wide variety of foods because there are many kinds of species in the rainforest.
+For example, it is not uncommon to find a plant in site A that is not in site B. In fact, out of 502 species reported from three survey sites, only 32 species were commonly foraged at two or more sites (Russon, A et al 2010).
 Furthermore, insects such as ants and termites are eaten and there are also rare reports that orangutans eat small mammals like slow loris and squirrels.

 Orangutans are said to be the most solitary animal of all primates.
-Mother and its baby live together but other than that orangutans live basically alone.
-However, they are not in completely solitary because the orangutan know where each orangutans are at, thereby we can understand that orangutans keep social distances between each other.
+The mother and its baby live together but other than that orangutans live basically alone.
+However, they are not completely solitary because they know where each of the other orangutans are at, and thereby we know that orangutans keep social distances between each other.

 The reasons why orangutans do not live as a group

-Chimpanzees live in a forest of Africa, where fruits are abundant and every one of them can get full, even in groups.
-However, orangutans that live in Southeast Asia will quickly eat up all the fruits, if a large group of orangutans rushed to the fruits as it is scarce.
+Chimpanzees that live in the forests of Africa can all get full, even in groups, because fruits are abundant there.
+However, orangutans that live in Southeast Asia will quickly eat up all the fruits if a large group of orangutans rush to them as they are scarce.
 In the season when fruits are limited, there are not enough fruits to satisfy everyone.
 Therefore, in an environment with few fruits, orangutans spread and work alone so that everyone can eat a satisfactory amount.
-Hence, during the fruit season when the fruits are abundant 2-3 orangutan feed together on the same tree.
+Hence, during the fruit season when the fruits are abundant, 2-3 orangutans feed together on the same tree.

 A factor that determines the density of the orangutan’s population is the fruits availability in the forest.
 Studies have shown that Sumatran orangutans are denser than Bornean orangutans.
 This is because there are more fruits produced in the Sumatra island compared to the Borneo island.